willworth/songbox/README.md

 :musical_score::musical_keyboard::musical_score::musical_keyboard::musical_score:

-## Songbox is for songwriter, song singers, song savers...
+## Songbox is for songwriters, song singers, song savers...

 Songbox is a simple app to store and organise your songs.